COVID-19 Vaccine Information for Physicians and Primary Care

 Place your order using the COVID-19 vaccine order request form:

-- Ensure your vaccine refrigerator is ready to accept COVID-19 vaccines (maintained at 2-8 Celsius)
+- Make sure your vaccine refrigerator is ready to accept COVID-19 vaccines (temperature kept at 2 C to 8 C)

 - Your office will need to have depleted inventory before receiving additional COVID-19 vaccine from Public Health